hizzgdev/jsmind/es6/README-en.md

 ### Deprecation

-The legacy version `/js` will be kept in repo for several months, and then will be removed in a version with a break change alert.
+The legacy version `/js` will be kept in repo for several months, and then will be moved into another dir in a version with a break change alert.

 ### Local build